jekabssolo/spacex-launches-ios/README.md

 - SwiftUI for layout
 - Combine for data binding
-- SwiftData for data persistence
+- SwiftData + CachedAsyncImage for data persistence

 ## Main structure

 - Data from API loaded in ApiService and stored as Launch model in SwiftData
 - LaunchList and LaunchDetails form the main views for displaying data
 - SpaceX_LaunchesTests includes unit tests
-- PreviewSnapshotTests automatically generate and test preview snapshots
+- SpaceX_LaunchesSnapshotTests includes view snapshot tests

 ## Screenshots